 How Do I Know If I Have Impacted Earwax?

 Symptoms of excess earwax include your ears feeling blocked, itchiness or pain in the ear, tinnitus, and loss of hearing.
 It can be uncomfortable and even debilitating for patients.
 All of us have wax in our ears, which is important to keep them healthy by lubricating the ear canal and preventing infection.
 However, you can over-produce wax through activities such as swimming or diving, working in dirty and dusty environments, or wearing hearing aids or earphones for extended periods of time.
 It can also be a genetic predisposition.

 Please don’t try to remove excess wax yourself – at home methods can be dangerous and make your symptoms worse.
 If you’re experiencing any of the symptoms listed above, book an appointment with us.
-If no excess wax is found in your ears during the appointment, a 50% reduced rate will apply.
+If no wax is found in your ears at the time of your appointment, a reduced $60 rate applies.